ryarturogi/ryarturogi/README.md

 </div>

 # 👋 Hi there

+As a senior front-end developer with over 8+ years of experience in software development, there has been a variety of projects worked on across multiple industries.
+Passion for using skills to create beautiful and powerful apps that can improve people's lives is held.

+Trained in HTML5, CSS3, and Javascript (React/Vue/Nuxt.js/Next.js), and experimenting with new technologies.
+Some notable career highlights include improving the SEO for a services marketplace app, increasing the delivery of code to production by 150%, and leading a team to create a digital banking system from scratch.

+In free time, enjoy exploring the outdoors and going on adventures like hiking.

 - 🔭 I’m currently working at Elaniin - Tech Company - [Elaniin](https://elaniin.com/ "Elaniin - Tech Company")
 - 👯 I’m looking to collaborate on VueJs/NuxtJs/ReactJs/NextJs Jobs
 - 🌱 I’m currently learning Typescript, Algorithms & Design Patterns